Korean cryptocurrency opportunities in 2023

 The Korean cryptocurrency business set up strategy

-To take advantage of the Kimchi Premium, Healy Consultants Group PLC recommends our multi-national Clients to:
+To take advantage of the Kimchi Premium, Healy Consultants Group recommends our multi-national Clients to:

 - Register a wholly foreign-owned Korean LLC.
 Some of our Clients register a Singapore legally tax exempt company to hold the shares of the Korean LLC.

 - With our preferred Korean bank, open a multi-currency corporate bank account with US$ and won.
 See this page regarding our ‘guaranteed corporate bank account opening or your money back’ policy.
 If required, Healy Consultants Group can offer our multi-national Clients a professional passive nominee resident bank signatory.

 - Inject at least US$100,000 paid-up share capital into the Korean multi-currency corporate bank account.
 These funds can be later used to purchase Korean cryptocurrency.

 - Because Korean crypto exchanges currently do not allow corporate holders of cryptocurrency wallets to convert their crypto into fiat, Healy Consultants Group supplies our multi-national Clients with a professional passive resident nominee director.